What Is PNR Number and Where to Find It?

 • ⚙️ Managing Your Booking: Personalizing your flight experience is seamless with your PNR number.
 From seat selection to adding special requests, this code enables you to customize your booking according to your preferences.
 Moreover, in the event of flight disruptions, your PNR ensures you receive personalized updates, keeping you informed and prepared.

-An additional scenario where your PNR code proves handy is during booking modifications, such as name changes.
+Another scenario where your PNR code can come in handy is during booking changes, such as changing the name on your ticket.
 While this process usually involves visiting the airline’s website or contacting customer service, having your PNR number readily available simplifies making these changes.
 However, it’s advisable to review the specific airline’s policy on name changes, as procedures and fees can vary.

 FAQ